Personalisation

 - date

-Make sure your personalisation fields exactly match the PDS personalisation fields.
+Make sure your personalisation fields match the PDS personalisation fields.
 This includes using the correct order of upper and lower case letters.

-Custom personalisation fields
+Custom personalisation fields (your data)

-If you’re using NHS Notify API
+If you use NHS Notify API

 Read the API documentation (opens in a new tab) to find out where to put this in your request.